stripedmustard/Team4/index.md

 # _daily activities_

-Met with Ryan at RGAN
+Met with Ryan at RGAN:
+	discussed more in detail about the Blog Bot recommended anount of words (500-1000)

 1/29/19
 Group meeting- made offline site

-Met with Ryan and Lonnie via Google Hangouts
+Met with Ryan and Lonnie via Google Hangouts:
+	Page Optimzer Pro- application similar to our project Focus of DUI when making the Blog

 2/6/19
 FPAT- talked about making website, updating the Web Crawler application